urakubo/Dojo-standalone/README.md

 3-b.
 File -> Import, and specify the stack of 2D EM images, the segmented images, and a output mojo folder.

+4. The message "please click here" appears if those files are successfully loaded/imported.
+Plese click it, then the web-based dojo will launch for further editing.
+Users can save/export the editied file.

 ## A part of many unresolved problems: